Living Standard — Last Updated 13 May 2026

 If a local attributes allow list

-exists, there may be no duplicate entries between these lists.
+exists, there can be no duplicate entries between these lists.

 If a local removeAttributes

-remove list exists, then all its entries must also be listed in the global attributes allow list.
+remove list exists, then all its entries also need to be listed in the global attributes allow list.

 If dataAttributes is true,

-then no custom data attributes may be listed in
+then no custom data attributes can be listed in

 any of the allow-lists.